What's Going Around in Flint?

 What illnesses are going around in Flint, Michigan right now?

-Based on Michigan state surveillance data (which covers Flint), flu activity is moderate, RSV is high, COVID-19 is moderate, and Michigan has reported 4 measles cases in 2026.
-Click any topic above for detailed trends and charts.
+Based on the best current public-health signal for the Flint area, flu activity in Michigan is low, RSV is high, COVID-19 is moderate, and Michigan has reported 8 measles cases in 2026.
+Click any topic above for the detailed page that matches the actual question.

 Is the flu bad in Flint right now?

-Flu activity in Michigan (which includes Flint) is currently moderate with 2.7% ILI.
+Flu activity in Michigan (which includes Flint) is currently low with 0.8% ILI.
 Activity appears stable.
 See the Michigan flu page for weekly trend charts.

 Does Flint have its own health data, or is this state-level?

-This page combines two types of CDC data.
-The infectious disease section (flu, COVID, RSV, measles) shows Michigan state-level surveillance, which is the most reliable available indicator for the Flint area.
-The Community Health Snapshot below shows Flint-specific chronic disease and prevention data from the CDC PLACES program, which provides city-level estimates for all 50 states.
+This page combines two types of public-health data.
+The infectious disease section (flu, COVID, RSV, measles) shows Michigan state-level surveillance, which is the most reliable available indicator for the Flint area right now.
+The lower community-context section adds slower Flint-specific CDC PLACES estimates about respiratory vulnerability and access to care.
 State infectious disease data reflects overall trends that apply to communities within the state, including Flint.

 Share this with someone who needs it